 Connect With Students From Day One

-To have the best impact on your students and ensure that as many of them as possible stay with you until graduation, it’s important to establish a connection with them that begins on admission day.
+To have the best impact on your students and ensure that as many of them obtain degree completion, it’s important to establish a connection with them that begins on admission day.

 In case of any issues, students will be more likely to ask for help when they strongly connect with your school’s faculty and staff.

 Encouraging higher “knownness” (or relational teaching practices) makes students feel more seen and valued as people, which leads to more engagement and can boost retention rates.

 As one study by Hillary L. Greene Nolan at the University of Michigan found: